 Take your measurements

-Take and make a note of the following width measurements:
+The first step to creating your own wrap dress pattern is to take and make a note of the following width measurements:

 - A = width of neck opening